 Still bothered by arm problems in 1931, he managed to win 10 games (against 14 losses) in 43 starts.
 Thomas logged 245 innings on the mound that year, but a series of maladies, including a bone bruise on his arm and a throat infection hampered his ability to pitch effectively during the season.

-When healthy, Thomas was a big game pitcher who used his hard breaking curve ball to set up his lively fastball.
+When healthy, Thomas was a big-game pitcher who used his hard-breaking curve ball to set up his lively fastball.
 Unfortunately, arm troubles plagued him for most of his career with the White Sox.
-Tommy stepped up big with some memorable mound performances in the Chicago Inter-City series that was played at the end of the season between the White Sox and Cubs.
+Tommy stepped up big with some memorable mound performances in the Chicago City Series that was played at the end of the season between the White Sox and Cubs.
 In 1926, Thomas lost a 1-0 game to the Cubs on an error by the second baseman in the eighth inning.
-In 1928, Tommy struck out 13 batters in a fourteen-inning loss after giving up an unearned run with two outs in the bottom of the ninth.
+In 1928, Tommy struck out 13 batters in a 14-inning loss after giving up an unearned run with two outs in the bottom of the ninth.
 Three days later, he blanked the National Leaguers on two hits in front of 48,000 fans at Wrigley Field.
 In 1930, Thomas went the distance in a victory over his cross-town rivals, allowing just six hits.
 The following year, he was the winning pitcher in the game that clinched the series.

 Thomas was still having arm problems during the summer of 1932 but still managed to win games on three consecutive days for the Senators in the middle of July.
 The first two victories were in relief, and on July 16th he threw a five-hit shutout against the St. Louis Browns.
 At the end of the season, he had surgery to remove a growth in his pitching arm and to relieve what was reported in the newspapers to be a locked elbow.
 The numerous innings that Tommy pitched during his early days on the mound contributed heavily to the myriad of injuries and maladies he struggled with later in life.